 There are some caveats that must be noted:

 Go to the Journal Citation Reports database:

-You can customize the indicators shown by clicking on the 'Customize Indicators' option in the top left.
-Other indicators often usefule include:
+You can customize the indicators shown by clicking on the 'Customize' option in the top right.
+Other indicators often useful include:

 Eigenfactor and Article Influence scores are also available directly, for free, at Eigenfactor.org.

 The Eigenfactor uses Thomson Reuters (ISI Web of Knowledge) citation data to compute EI and AI scores.

 A journal's Eigenfactor (EF) Score is a measure of the journal's importance to the scientific community.
 Eigenfactor scores are scaled so that the sum of the Eigenfactor scores of all journals listed in Thomson's Journal Citation Reports (JCR) is 100.
 In 2009, the journal Nature has the highest Eigenfactor score, with a score of 1.74605.
 The top thousand journals, as ranked by Eigenfactor score, all have Eigenfactor scores above 0.01.

 Like the Impact Factor, the Eigenfactor Score is essentially a ratio of number of citations to total number of articles.
 However, unlike the Impact Factor, the Eigenfactor Score:

 A journal's Article Influence (AI) score measures the average influence, per article, of the papers in a journal.
 As such, it is comparable to Thomson Scientific's widely-used Impact Factor.
 Article Influence scores are normalized so that the mean article in the entire Thomson Journal Citation Reports (JCR) database has an article influence of 1.00.